-Although it's late summer, the weather may be unpredictable.
+Although it's late summer, the weather may be cool and unpredictable.
 Please ensure you have adequate layers to keep warm and waterproofs to keep you dry.

-Although most of the paths themselves are well-trodden and maintained, some of the paths are across open fields, which can be quite wet and muddy underfoot at any time of year, so you should wear decent boots and preferably gaiters too.
+Although most of the paths themselves are well-trodden and maintained, some of the paths are across open fields, which can be quite wet and muddy underfoot at any time of year, so you should wear decent boots and preferably gaiters too if it's wet.